hanzhenzhujene/Heart-Disease-Prediction/README.md

 ---

 ### Conclusion and Future Directions
 Our research explored machine learning methods for heart disease prediction.
-While Random Forest and XGBoost were strong individual models, their limitations in handling edge cases highlighted the need for a hybrid approach.
+While Random Forest and XGBoost Ire strong individual models, their limitations in handling edge cases highlighted the need for a hybrid approach.
 By combining these models through soft voting, the hybrid model balanced strengths, improving predictive performance and robustness.

 **Limitation:** The hybrid model required longer training times compared to individual models.
 To address this, parallel processing with distributed libraries can optimize hyperparameter tuning without compromising accuracy.